PGM-Lab/InferPy/docs/notes/guidemodels.rst

 Supported probability distributions are located in the package ``inferpy.models``.
-All of them have ``inferpy.models.RandomVariable`` as superclass.
-A list with all the supported distributions can be obtained as as follows.
+All of them have ``inferpy.models.RandomVariable`` as the superclass.
+A list with all the supported distributions can be obtained as follows.

 .. literalinclude:: ../../examples/docs/guidemodels/3.py